Gianmarco Bellini: Gulf War

 On the eve of the Operation Desert Storm the Italian government deployed eight Tornado Fighter-bombers on the Gulf Theatre of Operations.
-On January 16, 1991, coalition forces began concentrated air strikes on Iraqi military targets in Iraq and Kuwait.
+On 16 January 1991, coalition forces began concentrated air strikes on Iraqi military targets in Iraq and Kuwait.

-On January 18, 1991, an Italian Tornado piloted by Major Gianmarco Bellini with Captain Maurizio Cocciolone as his navigator took off as part of a multi national 48 planes squadron.
-Bellini and Cocciolone were the only members of the flight able to execute in-flight refueling, while the other 47 aircraft failed and had to abort the mission.
+On 18 January 1991, an Italian Tornado piloted by Major Gianmarco Bellini with Captain Maurizio Cocciolone as his navigator took off as part of a multi-national 48 planes squadron.
+Bellini and Cocciolone were the only members of the flight able to execute in-flight refuelling, while the other 47 aircraft failed and had to abort the mission.
 The mission profile dictated that the operation could be performed even by a single plane, so Bellini and Cocciolone went on.
-Their plane was hit by Iraqi anti aircraft fire and they had to eject.
+Right after dropping five bombs on the target at high speed and low altitude (thanks to the terrain following radar), they dropped the external fuel tanks to get out of the area as soon as possible, but their plane was hit by Iraqi anti aircraft fire.
+In an interview, Bellini said that multiple ZSU-23-4 "Shilka" locked them with the radar, and one shot hit the right rolleron and tore away almost 60% of the area.
+This caused at first an uncontrolled roll of one spin per second, then the pilot managed to reduce that to one speed every three seconds, but they were already close to the ground, and they had to eject.
+In that interview, Bellini said that when he ejected the plane was at 30 ft from the ground.
 They were captured by the Iraqi Republican Guard, even though their status was unknown at the time.